-This document provides a summary of our draft Water Resources Management Plan 2024.
+This document provides a summary of our Water Resources Management Plan 2024.
 Further details are provided in the accompanying technical reports (listed in Appendix A).

-Our draft Water Resources Management Plan 2024 provides the following key benefits:
+Our Water Resources Management Plan 2024 provides the following key benefits:

-- We plan to achieve ambitious government targets to halve the level of leaks and reduce water use per person per day to 110 litres by 2050; the reduction in demand for water will contribute to our commitment to reduce carbon emissions. - Our plan supports national planning by developing a wide range of options (including a new supplier) which would allow us to transfer large volumes of water outside our region, making us a net exporter of water to address imminent water needs elsewhere in the country. - Building these options will also help us to deliver improved levels of service for temporary use bans and drought permits by 2031, benefitting customers and the environment. - In the longer term, progressive savings from reducing leaks and lowering water use by customers will mean we can deliver water transfers, while maintaining our improved levels of service. - Our plan protects the environment by assuming reductions in certain abstractions by 2050.
+- We plan to achieve ambitious government targets to halve the level of leaks and reduce water use per person per day to 110 litres by 2050, and also to achieve interim targets for demand reduction between 2025 and 2050; the reduction in demand for water will contribute to our commitment to reduce carbon emissions. - Our plan supports national planning by developing a new supply option which would allow us to transfer large volumes of water outside our region, making us a net exporter of water to address imminent water needs elsewhere in the country. - Our demand reductions will enable us to deliver improved levels of service for temporary use bans and drought permits by 2031, benefitting customers and the environment. - In the longer term, progressive savings from reducing leaks and lowering water use by customers will mean we can maintain our improved levels of service. - Our plan protects the environment by assuming reductions in certain abstractions by 2050.
 This is our 'environmental destination' scenario, which will take shape over time in response to ongoing investigations. - We have tested a range of scenarios and pathways to ensure that our plan can adapt to future uncertainty in the face of climate change, population growth and environmental changes.